flatrocks/cookbook-basic_vsftpd/README.md

 ### default
 This recipe:
 * installs the vsftpd package
-* creates the vsftpd.conf configuration file
+* renames the original vsftpd.conf file to vsftpd.conf.orig for reference
-from ```node['basic_vsftpd']['config']['...']``` attributes
+* creates a new vsftpd.conf configuration file from ```node['basic_vsftpd']['config']['...']``` attributes
 * if ```node['basic_vsftpd']['config']['user_config_dir']``` is set, creates an empty user config directory
 * enables and starts the ```vsftpd``` service